 Around this age is when kiddos should be having 4–5 naps.
-You may very well have a cat napper, which is totally typical and totally okay.
+You may very well have a cat napper, which is totally typical, and totally okay.
 That might mean your baby is taking 5 short naps a day.
-Or, say your baby has a nap or two a day that are nice and long, then short naps the rest of the afternoon.
+Or, say your baby has a nap or two a day that are nice and long, and then short naps the rest of the afternoon.
 That’s okay too!
-Just follow the rules above about not letting her sleep longer than two hours for a single stretch and you’ll be well on your way to establishing a good nap pattern.
+Just follow the rules above about not letting her sleep longer than two hours for a single stretch, and you’ll be well on your way to establishing a good nap pattern.

 3-month-old, 4-month-old, 5-month-old, and 6-month-old sleep schedule (14 weeks to 6 or 7 months)

 This is the age range when you want to solidly move your little guy into a 3 nap pattern.
 If you have a fourth nap that’s hanging on, work hard to get rid of it.